 |---|---|---|---|

-Migration Template | Migration Template | - | You can use the default migration template provided by the system.
-You can also manually create a migration template in advance.
+Migration Template | Migration Template | - | Use a default template or create one by referring to Managing a Migration Template.
 After you choose a migration template, the system will populate Network Type, Migration Rate Limit, Migration Method, Enable Continuous Synchronization, Resize Disks and Partitions, Region, and Project based on the template. |

 Network Settings | Network Type | Internet | An EIP must be bound to the target server.
 Public is the default value of Network Type. |